 Nearly 40 percent of Last Forest sales take place in April-May due to the tourist traffic to Nilgiris.

 But improving incomes is not the only impact Aadhimalai and Last Forest have had on the tribal population.
-Because of good prices and an assured market for the produce, the indigenous people can continue with the traditional rituals and cultural activities around honey collection.
+Because of good prices and an assured market for the produce, the indigenous people can continue with the traditional rituals and cultural activities around honey collection that helps in biodiversity conservation as well.

 “We monetise everything, so they don’t have to over-harvest or disturb the ecological balance to earn more.
 More importantly, honey hunting activity continues to be a source of bonding and helps preserve their culture,” John says.